pettisnick/React-Employee-Directory/README.md

 ## Overview

-Using React, you will create an employee directory.
+Using React and the Random User API, you will create an employee directory.
 This directory will require you to break up your application's UI into components, manage component state, and respond to user events.

 ![directory](https://user-images.githubusercontent.com/65740432/97121502-13ce0700-16f5-11eb-9e67-e1f70694d2d8.PNG)